 The roll-down rule is a rule that was introduced, and appropriately named, by the EuroMillions in 2016.
 The rule states that after the jackpot reaches its cap of €220 Million, it will remain at the capped amount for 5 consecutive draws.
 If after those 5 draws it’s still not won, the prize money will roll-down and be divided between the winners of the next highest prize tier.

 The EuroMillions Superdraw is a special lottery event that the EuroMillions puts on from time to time.
 Superdraws are special because of the main difference between it and regular draws.
 Superdraws offer a pre-set jackpot guaranteeing a massive 9-figure prize.

 Superdraws follow the same rules as the regular EuroMillions draw in terms of where and when draws take place as well as the draws rules.

-Although, they can happen any time, historically, the most popular months for Superdraws are September, March and June.
-Usually, the EuroMillions historically put on 2 Superdraws a year, but once the new rules were applied on February 1, 2020 this special event was increased to 3 times a year.
+Although Superdraws can happen any time, historically, the most popular months for them are September, March and June.
+Usually, the EuroMillions put on 2 Superdraws a year, but once the new rules were applied on February 1, 2020 this special event was increased to 3 times a year.

 Yes!
 To date, two Jackpot.com players have won the EuroMillions top prizes!